-and DOWN

-buttons, as necessary, to highlight Vehicle Information, then press the ENTER

-button.

-- The Vehicle Info menu displays.

-- 4. When the retrieved process is completed, In-use Performance Tracking statistics for monitors supported by the vehicle under test are shown on the Scan Tool's display.
-Use the UP (a) and DOWN (b) buttons, as necessary, to view the entire list.
+- The Vehicle Info menu displays. - 4.
+When the retrieved process is completed, In-use Performance Tracking statistics for monitors supported by the vehicle under test are shown on the Diagnostic Tool's display.
+Use the UP (a) and DOWN (b) buttons, as necessary, to view the entire list. - 5.
+When you have finished viewing the statistics, press the M button to return to the Main Menu.